scholer/sublime_logging_control/README.md

 ]
 ```

-The commands list can be found in the Sublime_logging.sublime-commands (next to the default
+The commands list can be found in the logging_control.sublime-commands (next to the default
 Sublime_logging.sublime-settings file.)